 A: I’m sorry to read about your tenant.

 I’m not aware of the full circumstances of your tenant’s situation but if he is receiving Centrelink benefits he may be able to access super benefits due to severe financial hardship.
 Rent is considered living expenses.
 He will need to check with his super fund about the rules, and whether his super fund permits early release.

-Note: The rules for severe financial hardship are quite strict and require the applicant to be a recipient of Commonwealth income support payments, typically Centrelink benefits but can be income support benefits.
+Note: The rules for severe financial hardship are quite strict and require the applicant to be a recipient of Commonwealth income support payments, typically Centrelink benefits but can be other income support benefits.
 For more information on accessing super early due to severe financial hardship see SuperGuide article Can I access my super early due to financial hardship?

 If your tenant doesn’t satisfy the rules for ‘severe financial hardship’ then your tenant might consider contacting the Department of Human Services, to find out if there any scope to access super benefits early on ‘compassionate grounds’ (see the compassionate grounds in the extract at the end of the article).
 The Department of Human Services (DHS administers claims for early release on compassionate grounds) has some discretion to release super benefits where circumstances are consistent with the specified compassionate grounds (see sub-regulation 6.19A (1) (f) of the Superannuation Industry (Supervision) Regulations 1994 in extract at end of article).

-I have set out the sub-regulation below, but I strongly recommend that you contact the Department of Human Services to confirm your situation, and remember to mention Regulation 6.19A, paragraph (1)(f).
+I have set out the regulation below, but I strongly recommend that you contact the Department of Human Services to confirm your situation, and remember to mention Regulation 6.19A, paragraph (1)(f).